Homemade with love: Siblings publish Hakka and Nonya cookbook with late mum’s recipes

 Born with hearing loss, Madam Lee would spend hours chopping and dicing away in the kitchen to fill her children’s tummies with her delicious Hakka and Nonya dishes.

-Chicken curry made using her homemade spicy rempah (spice paste), pork belly and bean curd sticks braised in a savoury brown sauce - these are among the dozens of her recipes that her children would preserve in a cookbook after her death in 2022.
+Chicken curry made using her homemade spicy rempah (spice paste), pork belly and bean curd sticks braised in a savoury brown sauce – this is among dozens of her recipes that her children would preserve in a cookbook after her death in 2022.

 The youngest of the brood, Ms Cheung Siew Li, recalled how she would playfully tease her sister and two brothers over the affection of their mother.
 One way to do that was with food.